The Old Kingdom: The Old Kingdom

 The Old Kingdom is the setting for most of the series; it corresponds roughly with Scotland.
 Ancelstierre (analogous to England) and the Old Kingdom travel differently through time, with the hour of the day and the season of the year rarely in synchrony; therefore, it is possible to spend more time in the Old Kingdom than one is absent from Ancelstierre.
 The Old Kingdom is also the source of all charter magic.
 The closer a person is to the Old Kingdom, the more easily they can do charter magic.
 Charter magic is also possible when the wind is blowing from the north, i.e. from the Old Kingdom.

 Two hundred years before Sabriel, the reigning Queen and her two daughters were murdered by Kerrigor and their blood used to break two of the six Great Charter Stones.
 This event was followed by two hundred years of interregnum.

 Ancelstierre

 It has been suggested, in a question/answer section of Across the Wall: A Tale of the Abhorsen and Other Stories, by the Disreputable Dog (in Lirael), and some online sources that The Old Kingdom and Ancelstierre are two different parallel realities, that overlap slightly at the Wall.
 The Old Kingdom also has a northern border which is a river gorge, much farther north than The Clayr's Glacier, where it impinges on another world.

-Ancelstierre is culturally and technologically based on pre-WWI Britain.